orchest/orchest/docs/source/fundamentals/pipelines.rst

 * Connections link steps together to define how data flows (see :ref:`data passing <data passing>`) and the order of step execution.

-Pipelines are edited visually and stored in JSON format in the :ref:`pipeline definition <pipeline definition>` file.
+Pipelines are edited visually and stored in JSON format in the :term:`pipeline definition` file.
 This allows pipeline changes (e.g. adding a step) to be versioned.

 .. figure:: ../img/quickstart/final-pipeline.png
    :width: 800